tbosukonda/Hospital-Website-using-Django/README.md

 # Edser Hastane (Edser Hospital)
-This is a simple Hospital website created using Django.
+This project is a simple Hospital Management website built using Django.
+The application includes the following components:

-The different components of this website are:
-1. Welcome page - A user can create a profile, if they are new, or can login into an existing account
-2. Login page -  An existing user can enter their credentials and log into their account
-3. User Welcome Page/ Dashboard - A user can make an appointment with a doctor given the schedule, and can also view their appointment status.
-4. Admin Login page - This is a separte page where an admin can specifically log into their account.
-5. Admin Welcome Page/Dashboard - The admin can 1) modify the doctor's schedule and availability, 2) manage the appointments by approving/rejection the appointment requests made by the patients.
+1. Welcome Page
+  New users can create a profile by registering an account.
+  Existing users can log in using their credentials.
+2. Login Page
+  Existing users can access their accounts by entering their username and password.
+3. User Dashboard
+  Once logged in, users are directed to the dashboard, where they can:
+  Schedule appointments with doctors based on available time slots.
+  View the status of their appointments.
+4. Admin Login Page
+  A dedicated login page for administrators to securely access their accounts.
+5. Admin Dashboard
+  After logging in, administrator can:
+  Modify doctors' schedules and update their availability.
+  Manage appointment requests by approving or rejecting them.